 So as you basically want to know how to prevent disease or further problems to your health you will not want me to go into all of the chemical co factors etc. but the bottom line is if we don’t treat and improve the underlying cause or damage that is occurring then this will lead to other health problems such as arteriosclerosis, kidney disease, mature onset diabetes and so on.

-Looking at Effective Treatment not only for High Blood Pressure but your Health
+Effective Treatment to Improve your High Blood Pressure & your Health!

 So the treatment of Blood pressure is definitely in the forte of Natural medicine.
 As it is a condition of chronic endothelial dysfunction, possible various treatments for inflammation, oxidative stress (Oxidative stress is essentially an imbalance between the production of free radicals and the ability of the body to counteract or detoxify their harmful effects through neutralization by antioxidants.)
 So the body becomes extremely toxic to the point that it is unable to detoxify these harmful substances from our body, so because of this extreme imbalance of toxicity damage is occurring at cellular level, each organ is made up of billions of cells, when we live a healthy life cells are renewed and replenished on a regular basis, to some extent with age this slows down, but will still keep functioning when we are having a healthy lifestyle.
 If not then this cellular damage becomes so great that these organs begin to fail us, this is where we then find out that we have type 2 diabetes, heart disease, kidney disease etc. Unfortunately medicines may give short term results as mentioned however because the core underlying factors are not being addressed, as well as further damage that may be caused from the prolonged use of the specific medications this will lead to as mentioned other health issues and problems.